jordond/kmpalette/README.md

 ## Usage

-To see the generated KDocs, visit [docs.kmpalette.com](https://docs.kmpalette.com/)
+To see the generated KDocs, visit [the API documentation](https://jordond.github.io/kmpalette/).

+To try the library in your browser, visit the [live demo](https://palette.materialkolor.com/).

 To use this library, you first need an `ImageBitmap`, or one of the input types supported by a [loader](#loaders).